rkolbi/voron2.4/MY_V24-350/readme.md

 ```

 -Shutdown rPi and power off printer.
 Connect Arduino to rPi via USB cable, physically attach the ADXL345 to toolhead.
-Power-on printer, ssh into klipper systerm, and run `ls /dev/serial/by-id/*` to detect name of serial device.
+Power-on printer, ssh into klipper systerm, and run $`ls /dev/serial/by-id/*` to detect name of serial device.
 -Make needed change to the [mcu ardu] device and restart printer.
 Open terminal, run CURRENT_HIGH, then G32, close doors, use masking tape if needed.
 Bring bed up to printing temp (110) and nozzle to 150.
 -Once bed has reached temp, heat soak for 20 minutes.
 Perform `SHAPER_CALIBRATE`, and when done, `SAVE_CONFIG` to save found settings.